johandb/ICamera/README.md

 ## Story
 In these days of corona virus I was facing an issue for using a webcam on my laptop.
 I did not have one on my laptop installed.
 So I started to write a simple app and server to sent the video frames recorded on my iphone to my laptop.

-As I was looking on some example I found out that most of them were using RSTP protocol.
+As I was looking on some example I found out that most of them were using RTSP protocol.
 Because I do not want to implement this protocol I decided to sent the frames over **sockets**.
 Searching in cocoapods I found the BlueSocket library a very good candidate for sending data over sockets to my server.